 HBA Replacement

-This section describes how to replace Host Bus Adapters (HBAs) in a Solace PubSub+ appliance.
-The HBA that is replaced could be either the same model or another model that is compatible with an appliance of the same chassis type.
-The provided HBA replacement procedures will preserve any spooled messages.
+This section describes how to replace Host Bus Adapters (HBAs) in an appliance event broker.
+The HBA that is replaced could be either the same model or another model that is compatible with an appliance event broker of the same chassis type.
+The provided HBA replacement procedures preserve any spooled messages.

 ESD/Safety Precautions